Vancouver Convention Centre

 The Vancouver Convention Centre (formerly known as the Vancouver Convention & Exhibition Centre, or VCEC) is a convention centre in Vancouver, British Columbia, Canada; it is one of Canada's largest convention centres.
 With the opening of the new West Building in 2009, it now has 43340 m2 of meeting space.
 It is owned by the British Columbia Pavilion Corporation, a Crown corporation owned by the government of British Columbia.
 The Centre served as the main press centre and International Broadcast Centre for the 2010 Winter Olympics.

 East Building

 The East Building is located in Canada Place, which it shares with a cruise ship terminal, and the Pan Pacific hotel.
 It has 12400 m2 of space, including a 8500 m2, column-free, dividable exhibition hall, 20 meeting rooms, and a ballroom.

-The East Building served as the venue for a series of religious gatherings which hosted His Highness Prince Karim Aga Khan 49th Imam of Ismaili Muslims, on August 24, 25, 26, 1992 as well as June 10, 2005.
+The East Building served as the venue for a series of religious gatherings which hosted Aga Khan, 49th Imam of Ismaili Muslims, on August 24, 25, 26, 1992 as well as June 10, 2005.

 The East Building also served as the main press centre for the 2010 Winter Olympics.